4. Library Routines¶

 }

 4.5.
-Task external events
+Task external events¶

 The task external events API provides the functionality of decoupling the release of task data dependencies to the completion of external events.
-A task fully completes (i.e., releases its dependencies) once it finishes the execution of its task body, and all externals events bound during its execution are fulfilled.
+A task fully completes (i.e., releases its dependencies) once it finishes the execution of its task body, and all external events bound during its execution are fulfilled.
 This allows binding the completion of a task to the finalization of any asynchronous operation.

 This API is composed of three functions, which follow the style of the blocking API.
-Firstly, the nanos6_get_current_event_counter returns an opaque pointer that is used to increase/decrease the number of events:

 void *nanos6_get_current_event_counter(void);

-This function provides an implementation-specific data that we name event counter throughout the rest of this text.
+This function provides implementation-specific data that we name event counter throughout the rest of this text.
 A task can bind its completion to new external events by calling the following function:

 void nanos6_increase_current_task_event_counter(